 School:Psychology and Sport Science

-Sharon’s research aims to better characterize how individuals control their behaviour and mental processes, and to understand the mechanisms underlying lack of control and the implications of the resulting impairments.
+Sharon’s research aims to better characterise how individuals control their behaviour and mental processes, and how difficulties with such control can contribute to mental health conditions.

-Media spanning local, national and international outlets including radio (BBC Essex, 2018), printed and electronic media; appearing in articles in Wall Street Journal, The Guardian (UK), Times Higher Education, and The Globe and Mail (Canada).
+Media spanning local, national and international outlets including radio, printed and electronic media; appearing in articles in Daily Mail, The Sun, The Guardian, Wall Street Journal, Times Higher Education, and The Globe and Mail (Canada).